markjnkim/es_mod/04-Web-APIs/content/lesson-5-persistence.md

 Currently, all of the data associated with a task is kept with its respective DOM element on the page.
 This means that if we were to try and save this data to localStorage, we would have to find every task item and pull the important data from it.
 We cannot simply use a `querySelector()` method to save the entire task item element and save it to localStorage because localStorage can only save data as a string, and DOM elements are difficult to convert to strings.

-> **TODO:** Add in blurb about how we package the data as an object already, but throw it away when we get it to the DOM element

 Since all of the task data is set up in a way that is difficult for us to organize and store, we are going to need a different solution when it comes to storing this data.
 This solution is going to have to keep each task's ID, name, type, and status packaged together, like this:

 ```js